Previous dayApril 11, 2026Next day

 18.7 km1--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.9 earthquake 49 km ESE of Knik River, Alaska at 18:22 UTC on April 11, 2026.
+This magnitude 2.9 event was detected 49 km ESE of Knik River, Alaska on April 11, 2026, with origin time 18:22 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 18.7 km, the event was shallow crustal.
-The epicenter is at 61.368°, -148.015°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+The event originated approximately 18.7 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 61.368°N, -148.015°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11